Nepal Earthquake Summit

 In the winter of 2014, Leila and Melville Straus established the Straus 1960 Family Symposium at Dartmouth’s John Sloan Dickey Center for International Understanding.
 The gift is intended to support efforts “to produce the best understanding and analysis of central international issues with collaborative research on complex problems, with a preference for topics that include war and peace studies, conflict resolution, international governments, and human rights.”

-In addition to the Dickey Center, which oversees the Straus 1960 Family Symposium, the Department of Anthropology, Asian and Middle Eastern Studies Program (AMES), Linguistics Program, Office of the Provost, and Dean of the Faculty are contributing to the Summit.
+In addition to the Dickey Center, which oversees the Straus 1960 Family Symposium, the Department of Anthropology, Asian and Middle Eastern Studies Program (AMES), Linguistics Program, and the Office of the Provost contributed to the Summit.